 Each student’s transfer credit or hours waived in the OHS enrichment seminars is based on the University of Alberta’s assessment of the individual’s AUPE educational attainment.

-Using the Credit Transfer Letter of Understanding, the Health and Safety program team at the Faculty of Extension will review the applicant’s letter from AUPE and determine the number of hours towards enrichment seminars requirement to be awarded.
+Using the Credit Transfer Letter of Understanding, the Health and Safety program team at Continuing Education will review the applicant’s letter from AUPE and determine the number of hours towards enrichment seminars requirement to be awarded.

-AUPE courses that count towards credit in the Faculty of Extension include (and hours awarded towards the Certificate):
+AUPE courses that count towards credit in the University of Alberta’s Continuing Education division include (and hours awarded towards the Certificate):

 - Introduction to OHS (13 hours)